jyotisarpal181314/KPMG-Virtual-Internship/README.md

 # KPMG-Virtual-Internship

+### Task 1

+Data Quality Assessment
-1: Data Quality Assessment: Assessment of data quality and completeness in preparation for analysis.
+Assessment of data quality and completeness in preparation for analysis

+### Task 2

-i) Data Quality Analysis
+Data Insights

-2: Data Insights: Targeting high value customers based on customer demographics and attributes.
+Targeting high value customers based on customer demographics and attributes.

-i) Data Analytics

-ii) Data Driven Presentations
+### Task 3

-3: Data Insights and Presentation : Using visualisations to present insights.
+Data Insights and Presentation
+Using visualisations to present insights.

-i) Data Visualisations

-ii) Presentations

 For more  related information visit https://in.insidesherpa.com/virtual-internships/